-I. Railroads
+T. Railroads

-- 1. The immediate practical problems that arise in connection with the railways in Palestine relate to:
+1. The immediate practical problems that arise in connection with the railways in Palestine relate to: an a datad (a) cownership and jurisdiction; C. S. M. S. M. S. Martin J.

-- (a) ownership and jurisdiction;
+(c) finance.

-- (b) administration; and
+an an an ann an an Anna Anna Anna Anna Anna An The Palestine Railway Administration which is a department of the 2.
+Government of Palestine manages and operates a railway system with a total route, mileage of 1,048 kilometres, extending over Palestine, Egypt (Sinai) and Transjordan with running rights in Syria.
+Only 520 kilometres of the total mileage is, however, in Palestine and the Palestine Government owns only the standard gauge railways with a route mileage of and a start of the castron and

-- (c) finance.
+316 kilometres.

-- 2. The Palestine Railway Administration which is a department of the Government of Palestine manages and operates a railway system with a total route mileage of 1,048 kilometres, extending over Palestine, Egypt (Sinai) and Transjordan with running rights in Syria.
-Only 520 kilometres of the total mileage is, however, in Palestine and the Palestine Government owns only the standard gauge railway with a route mileage of 316 kilometres.
+PROFESSION STATES The section from Kantara to Rafa (across Sinai) is operated on behalf of His Majesty's Government which take a share of any profits derived proportionate to their capital investment.
+The Hedjaz Railway is operated by the Palestine Government on behalf of His Majesty's

-The section from Kantara to Rafa (across Sinai) is operated behalf of His Majesty's Government which take a share of any profits derived proportionate to their capital investment.
-The Hedjaz Railway is operated by the Palestine Government on behalf of His Majesty's Government who hold it in trust; losses on this section are a charge to Palestine Government funds.
-"No disposition has been made yet of the military extension from Acre to Ras en Naqura, the part of the Haifa-Tripoli line within the boundaries of Palestine."
+Government who hold it in trust; \ losses on this section are a charge to Palestine Government funds.
+"No disposition has been made yet of the military extension from Acre to Ras en Nagura, the part of the Haifa-Tripoli line within the boundaries of Palestine."\\